-The East Village is most known for the birthplace of many movements.
-Also, trends over last more than 200 years which is one of the strangest ones.
+The East Village is most known as the birthplace of many movements.
+Also, trends over more than 200 years, one of the strangest ones.

-However, one of the easiest ones to pinpoint the start-up of is a shag haircut.
-Which when came dominated both women and men’s hairstyles in the early times to the mid-century.
+However, one of the easiest ones to pinpoint the start-up is a shag haircut.
+Which when came dominated both women’s and men’s hairstyles in the early times to the mid-century.

 Paul McGregor opened his salon of a haircut at 15 Saint Mark’s Place in 1965 and began giving customers shag haircuts that gave a messy, multi-layered appearance.

-Some of the celebrities of that time, such as Goldie Hawn, Jane Fonda, Warren Beatty, made this shag haircut more famous.
+Some celebrities of that time, such as Goldie Hawn, Jane Fonda, and Warren Beatty, made this shag haircut more famous.

-Then, the star Warren Beatty also made an adapted version of Paul McGregor and made it famous with a movie name “Shampoo,” which has at least a part upon Paul McGregor.
+Then, the star Warren Beatty also made an adapted version of Paul McGregor and made it famous with a movie name “Shampoo,” which has at least a part of Paul McGregor.

-After Paul McGregor shut down the shop, the former garage became the roller rink, a rock club, and a gay bar before it already has different stories added about it on top in 2004.
+After Paul McGregor shut down the shop, the former garage became a roller rink, a rock club, and a gay bar before it already had different stories added about it in 2004.